rchillyard/Number/README.md

 Parsing
 =======
-A String representing a number with two or fewer decimal places is considered exact--a number with more than two decimal places is considered fuzzy, unless it ends in two zeroes in which case it is considered exact.
+A String representing a number with two or fewer decimal places is considered exact--a number with more than two decimal places is considered fuzzy, unless it ends in two zeroes, in which case it is considered exact.
 Here are some examples:
 * Real("1.00"): exact
 * Real("1.0100"): exact